UConn, Irish, Louisville, Miss St top seeds in women's NCAAs - WDEF

 Mississippi State is a No. 1 seed for the first time in school history.
 The Bulldogs won their first 32 games this season before losing to South Carolina in the SEC title game.
 With most of their players back from last season’s runner-up finish – including Morgan Williams, who hit the game-winner in overtime to knock off UConn – the Bulldogs hope to make another deep NCAA run.

-The NCAA revealed Sunday night the final eight teams under consideration for the last four spots in the NCAA Tournament.
+The NCAA revealed Sunday night the final eight teams under consideration for the last four spots in the tournament.
 Buffalo, Creighton, Minnesota and Oklahoma got in.
 Purdue, Rutgers, Southern Cal and West Virginia were the first four teams out.

+Oklahoma got in with a 16-14 record – the fewest wins for an at-large team since 2005 – a day after the Oklahoma men got an at-large berth with an 18-13 record and losses in 11 of their final 15 games.

+“We spent almost seven hours on that decision of who those last four teams in and first four out were,” NCAA women’s basketball committee chair Rhonda Bennett said.
+“We went through those resumes and their body of work.
+We took as long as it took to get those teams into the bracket.”

 —